 An image depicting a serene bedroom scene, where a peacefully sleeping person is shown in the midst of REM (Rapid Eye Movement) sleep

-Did you know that we spend about 25% of our sleep in a stage that is responsible for our most vivid and memorable dreams?
+Did you know that approximately 25% of our sleep is spent in a stage that is accountable for our most vivid and memorable dreams?

 It’s called REM sleep, which stands for Rapid Eye Movement.
 During this stage, our brains become highly active, causing our eyes to move rapidly beneath our closed eyelids.